Gene Ontology Help

 The yeast GO Slim terms are higher level terms that best represent the major S. cerevisiae biological processes, functions, and cellular components.
 The GO Slim terms listed here are the broader parent terms for the specific terms to which this gene product is annotated, and thus represent the more general processes, functions, and components in which it is involved.

-DNA damage response, DNA metabolic process, DNA repair, cellular nitrogen compound metabolic process, regulation of DNA metabolic process, response to stress, nucleus, organelle, nuclear replication fork
+DNA damage response, DNA metabolic process, DNA repair, regulation of DNA metabolic process, response to stress, nucleus, organelle, nuclear replication fork